awayawm/event-ticket-sales/README.md

 	3. payment is split between multiple accounts
 		3.3.1 if payment can't be split by braintree, send a payment to a third party using paypal or something similar
 	4. sales information, including customer information, is recorded in database

-* Requirements
-	* Customer can purchase any number of various tickets for an event (ex.
-4 general admission and 2 cage seat)

 4. tickets are emailed to user
 	1. apache fop creates dynamic tickets